NixOS/nix/src/nix/bundle.md

 defaultBundler.x86_64-linux = drv: drv;
 ```

-A bundler must be a function that accepts a derivation and returns a derivation.
+A bundler must be a function that accepts an arbitrary value (typically a
+derivation or app definition) and returns a derivation.

 )""